-In a word, yes.
-While writing a retirement letter is still the status quo, the process of writing a letter that conveys exactly what you want to say in the proper format, can be time-consuming and stressful.
+While writing a retirement notice is still the status quo, the process of writing a message that conveys exactly what you want to say in the proper format, can be time-consuming and stressful.
 To make the process easier, consult the sample letter below to guide your letter-writing.

 It is up to you.
 Depending on your company culture, you may feel better submitting personalized letters or a quick email to each person in the office; in general, business etiquette suggests it is appropriate to personally address, sign and hand-deliver a letter to one’s direct supervisor, and (if time and energy allow), either write or email one’s close coworkers or team members.
 The decision is yours.

 Awkward Retirement Situations

 Downsizing, inopportune lay-offs, or a volatile work culture can create less than ideal circumstances surrounding retirement timing.

 Instead of committing to paper for posterity all the anger and vitriol you may feel for the offending company, a much better path is to leave with a clean conscience, the perception of goodwill (at least on paper), and no burned bridges.
 You never know which contacts you might encounter after retirement, and it is best to extinguish any potential sparks of ill-will before they grow into unmanageable wildfires that ruin your joyful retirement years.